kbejko/kbejko.github.io/_posts/2016-01-06-first-jekyll-post.markdown

 ---
 {% endhighlight %}

-Front matter makes jekyll process the file.
+Front matter makes Jekyll process the file.
 In this case it says to use the post layout, the given title, the date created, and categorizes it under what is specified.